 If you’re not using stamps to place your proofreading marks, the drawing tools are your friends.
 The pencil tool can jot insert carets and delete marks, or anything else your heart desires.
-If you are a neat freak – and being an editor, this is highly likely – you’ll enjoy the control and precision of the other drawing tools.
+If you are a neat freak — and being an editor, it is highly likely that you are — you’ll enjoy the control and precision of the other drawing tools.

 You can even assign different colours to each set of hands who will be making marks.
 Blue for my changes, orange for the expert reviewer’s, green for the project manager’s, and pink for stuff that crops up after submitting the file and needs to be marked-up at next pass.
-(By changing the user settings, you could even attach their names to each mark.)
+(By changing the user settings, you could even attach their names to each mark when you draw it.)

 When the background is coloured, you can change the properties of marks just to make the marks visible.
 On a blue background, I use yellow for my marks.

 The third tip (below) explains how to set properties such as colour and line thickness.
 It also explains how to assign default properties.

 - Select the pencil tool, then click the page where you want to start the mark, and hold the click until you are done drawing the mark.

 - For a line, click the start point and click again at the end point.
 Hold shift while you draw to make a perfectly horizontal, vertical, or diagonal line.